 - How many rest periods am I taking?

-- Where am I finding daily “rest” so God’s Word can do what He wants?
+- Where am I finding daily rest so God’s Word can do what He wants?

-- How about weekly, monthly and annual rest periods?
+- Where am I finding weekly, monthly and annual rest periods?

-- How are you doing with all this?
+- How are you doing with rest?